moq-wg/moq-transport/draft-lcurley-warp.md

 The TrackInfo parameters are described as below.
 Every parameter MUST appear at most once.
 The peers SHOULD verify that and close the connection if a parameter appears more than once.
 The Parameter Value Length field indicates the length of the Parameter Value.

-### Group Sequence
+### GROUP SEQUENCE Parameter

-The Group Sequence (key 0x00) identifies the group within the track to start delivering the objects.
+The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering the objects.
 The publisher MUST deliver the objects from the most recent group, when this parameter is omitted.

-### Object Sequence
+### OBJECT SEQUENCE
-The Object Sequence (key 0x01) identifies the object within the track to start the media delivery.
-The `Group Sequence` parameter MUST be set to identify the group under which to the deliver the objects.
-The publisher MUST deliver starting from the beginning of the selected group when this parameter is omitted.
+The OBJECT SEQUENCE parameter (key 0x01) identifies the object within the track to start the media delivery.
+The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to the deliver the objects.
+The publisher MUST deliver from the beginning of the selected group when this parameter is omitted.

-### Track Authorization Info
+### AUTHORIZATION INFO
-Track Authorization Info (key 0x02) identifies the mandatory parameter carrying track's authorization, typically in the form of a token, authorizing the client’s subscription to the track.
+AUTHORIZATION INFO parameter (key 0x02) identifies the mandatory parameter carrying track's authorization, authorizing the client’s subscription to the track.
 The specifics of obtaining the authorization information is out of scope for this specification.

 # Containers
 The container format describes how the underlying codec bitstream is encoded.